Buzu/js_constants/README.md

     get('IMG_PATH');

-IF the constant is not defined, you get an error log on the javascript console.
+If the constant is not defined, you get an error log on the javascript console.

 You can also check if a constant has been defined:

-    define('IMG_PATH');//returns true
+    defined('IMG_PATH');//returns true